dqm2991/Trietly/README.md

 The only limit is the one you set in your own mind.
 Present laziness is the price paid for future regret.
 Don't wish it were easier; wish you were better.
+Success doesn't come to those who only dream; it comes to those who take action.